splidje/openfx-splidje/README.md

-# AJPTechnical OpenFX Effects
+# splidje OpenFX Effects
 Various OpenFX Effects.
-Only just started this.
+Currently all still work-in-progress

+## splidjeCornerPin

+Well, perhaps not _quite_ what CornerPin should do.
+Uses an internal QuadrangleDistort library.
+It distorts a quadrangle, what can I say!

 ## PatchMatch